 If services at your caravan park have been reduced without any reduction in your rent or hiring charge, you may be able to apply to the Tribunal for compensation and/or a reduction in your rent or hiring charge.
-Contact the Tenants Union for advice.
+Contact us for advice.

 The owner/manager can charge you extra rent or hiring charges for visitors staying with you.
 If you think this amount is unfair, you can apply to the Tribunal to challenge the extra fee.
-Contact the Tenants Union for advice.
+Contact us for advice.

 When you want to leave